-The Company announced a 2.0 cents per share fully franked final dividend.
-This brings the 2020 fully franked full year dividend up to 4.0 cents per share equating to a 5.7% annual fully franked yield, or a 8.1% gross yield (grossed up for franking credits) based on the CDM share price of \$0.705 on the date of the dividend announcement.
-The Ex-Date for the dividend is the 19 October 2020 and the payment date for the dividend is the 30 October 2020.
-The dividend re-investment plan (DRP) is not in operation for this final dividend as the Company's shares are trading at a large discount to the underlying NTA per share of the Company.
+This full year dividend of 8.0 cents per share fully franked equates to an 9.0% fully franked yield or a 12.9% gross yield (grossed up for franking credits) based on the share price of \$0.885 per share on the date of the dividend announcement.
+Importantly this equates to an 8.1% dividend yield based on the pre-tax NTA of \$0.982 on the date of the dividend announcement, as the Company shares are trading at a discount to NTA despite recent strong performance and a 16-year track record of significant outperformance against the All Ordinaries Accumulation Index.
+After paying this dividend the Company still has 25 cents per share of profits reserves to pay future dividends.

+The Ex-Date for the dividend is the 17th October 2022.
+The payment date for the dividend is the 28th October 2022.
+The dividend re-investment plan (DRP) will not be in operation for this final dividend as the Company's shares are trading at a discount to the underlying NTA.